szywyk/Data-Analysis-Python/demographic-data-analysis/README.md

 * What percentage of the people who work the minimum number of hours per week have a salary of more than 50K?
 * What country has the highest percentage of people that earn >50K and what is that percentage?
 * What is the most popular occupation for those who earn >50K in India.

-Here is a link to this code in Google Colab: <https://colab.research.google.com/drive/1LJs288qbzvseZi_bTDakvDOUjDLkL9Co#scrollTo=mRuMYJz-fCel>